 The Attorney General of Connecticut will have exclusive authority to enforce this new law.
 Until December 31, 2024, companies will have the right to cure alleged violations of the law.
 Once the right to cure expires, the Attorney General may bring enforcement actions against companies that fail to comply.

-After much debate regarding whether Canada’s federal privacy bill, the Personal Information Protection and Electronic Documents Act (PIPEDA), offers sufficient privacy protections for consumers, Quebec passed a new privacy law, Quebec Bill 64.
+After much debate regarding whether Canada’s federal privacy bill, the Personal Information Protection and Electronic Documents Act (PIPEDA), offers sufficient privacy protections for consumers, Quebec passed a new privacy law, Quebec Law 25 (previously Bill 64).

 The fact that nonprofit organizations will need to comply with Quebec’s new privacy law is an important difference to PIPEDA, which generally applies to organizations that engage in commercial activity.
 While this means that nonprofit organizations are generally exempt from PIPEDA, they could be subject to PIPEDA if they engage in commercial activities such as the selling, bartering, or leasing of donor lists.

-Quebec’s Bill 64 also diverges from PIPEDA by requiring the following disclosures to be made in Privacy Policies:
+Quebec’s Law 25 also diverges from PIPEDA by requiring the following disclosures to be made in Privacy Policies: